 - engaged our own specialists to use their own models and input sources to determine an independent estimate of fair value for a sample of the Group's Level 1 and Level 2 financial instruments.
-We compared these to the Group's calculations of fair value to assess individual material valuation differences or systemic bias; - assessed the reasonableness of the methodologies used and the assumptions made for a sample of financial instrument valuations with significant unobservable valuation inputs (Level 3 instruments); - performed procedures on collateral disputes to identify possible indicators of inappropriate valuations; and - performed tests of inputs and assessed the methodology over fair value adjustments, in light of available market data and industry trends.
+We compared these to the Group's calculations of fair value to assess individual material valuation differences or systemic bias; - assessed the reasonableness of the methodologies used and the assumptions made for a sample of financial instrument valuations with significant unobservable valuation inputs (Level 3 instruments); - performed procedures on collateral disputes to identify possible indicators of inappropriate valuations; - performed tests of inputs and assessed the methodology over fair value adjustments, in light of available market data and industry trends; - considered the implications of global reforms to Interest Reference Rates ("IBOR Reform") in our assessment of fair value.

-Overall, the valuation of financial instruments held at fair value was within a reasonable range of outcomes.
+Overall, we considered that the valuation of financial instruments held at fair value was within a reasonable range of outcomes.